mzha108/TF/README.md

-Use Tensorflow build a linear regression model with two feature inputs, since Tensorflow can working with GPU.
+Use Tensorflow build a linear regression model with two feature inputs.
+Since Tensorflow can working with GPU.